ycpcs/cs350-fall2016/labs/lab06.md

   * The **```printKeysLevelOrder```** method implements a LevelOrder traversal.
 A LevelOrder traversal first processes the input root node, then each child of the root, then each grandchild, etc.  Unlike the other traversals methods, LevelOrder traversal is not defined recursively.
-Instead, you should use a queue to keep track of the next node to be processes.
-The algorithm for level order visitation is as follows:
+Instead, you should use a queue to keep track of the next node to be processed.
+The algorithm for level order traversal is as follows:

 ```cpp